tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cam_group_policy_attachment.html.markdown

 The following arguments are supported:

-* `group_id` - (Required, ForceNew) I of the attached cam group.
+* `group_id` - (Required, ForceNew) Id of the attached CAM group.
 * `policy_id` - (Required, ForceNew) Id of the policy.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `create_mode` - Mode of Creation of the CAM group policy attachment.
 1 means the cam policy attachment is created by production, and the others indicate syntax strategy ways.
 * `create_time` - Create time of the CAM group policy attachment.
 * `policy_name` - Name of the policy.
 * `policy_type` - Type of the policy strategy.
 'Group' means customer strategy and 'QCS' means preset strategy.